turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 - In the new cover form view, users should be able to fill out the four input fields and then hit the Make My Book button
 - When the Make My Book button is clicked, several things will happen:
+  - Use the values from the inputs to create a new, unique cover object (part of your data model)
   - Save the submitted data into the respective arrays (cover URL into the covers array, title string into the titles array, etc) so that future random covers can use the user-created data
-  - Use the values from the inputs to create a new instance of the Cover class
   - Change back to the main home view (hiding the form view again)
-  - Display the newly created cover image, title, and descriptors in the main cover
+  - Use the newly created cover object to display the newly created cover image, title, and descriptors in the main view on the DOM

 <section class="note">
 ### Hint!